-Android Chat Tutorial: Getting Started and Setup (1/4)
+How to Build an Android Chat App in Java: Getting Started and Setup (1/4)

-Welcome to our 4-part tutorial on building a feature-rich mobile chat application for Android with PubNub, providing APIs and infrastructure for building realtime applications.
+Welcome to our 4-part tutorial on building a feature-rich mobile chat application for Android with PubNub and Java, providing APIs and infrastructure for building realtime applications.

-This post is Part One, and work your way through the entire tutorial.
-By the end, you’ll have a fully-functional Android chat application powered by PubNub.
-You can navigate between parts with the links below, or the buttons at the top of each page.
+By the end of this tutorial series, you’ll have a fully-functional Android chat application powered by PubNub, written in Java.
+You can navigate between parts with the links below.

 - Part One: Getting Started and Setup